Dawson Creek Water Supply System Project

 • Water Transmission Pipeline: Approximately 52km of pipeline between Taylor, BC and Dawson Creek, BC

 The Dawson Creek Water Supply System project is in the early stages of environmental review with the Province of BC Environmental Assessment Office (EAO).
-Share your feedback on this project on the EAO's website EPIC.engage.
+Early Engagement began in September, with the public comment period being open from September 23 and ran until October 23, 2025.

 Why this project is needed